AbhinayMorrigadudhula/RecipeHub-Django-Recipe-Manager/README.md

-🍽️ Recipe Manager - Django Web App
+🍽️ Recipe Manager - Django Web Page
 📌 Project Overview
-Recipe Manager is a web-based application built using Django that allows users to add, view, and manage cooking recipes.
-It provides a clean and responsive interface where users can upload recipes with details like name, description, ingredients, preparation time, and images.
+Recipe Manager is a web page built using Django that allows users to add, view, and manage cooking recipes.
+It provides a clean and responsive interface where users can upload recipes with details like name, description, ingredients and preparation time.
 The project is perfect for beginners learning full-stack development with Django.

 🔧 Features
-📝 Add new recipes with images
+📝 Add new recipes

 🔍 Search for recipes by name

 📃 View list of all recipes

 🚫 Displays "No recipes found" when the search doesn't match

-🖼️ Image upload support

 ✨ Simple and clean UI using HTML & CSS